 COMPENSATION AND BENEFITS

-Appointment for the Sr. PS CERT is generally made at the first step of the salary range.
+Appointment for the Deputy Fire Marshal II is generally made at the first step of the range.
 Retirement benefits will conform to the California Public Employees’ Retirement System.
-Currently, classic miscellaneous employees pay 8% of employee contribution, which is tax-deferred.
-Public Employee Pension Retirement Plan (PEPRA) employees currently pay 6.5%, which is tax-deferred.
+Currently, classic miscellaneous employees pay 8% employee contribution, which is tax-deferred.
+Public Employee Pension Retirement Act (PEPRA) employees pay 6.5% of employee contribution, which is tax deferred.

-Current benefits include: Full Department payment of medical and dental premiums; paid life insurance of $40,000; vision plan; education reimbursement plan; direct deposit plan; personal leave; sick leave; vacation; 13 holidays per year; 9/80 Alternate Work Schedule upon request; voluntary deferred compensation plan; and credit union service.
+Current benefits include: Department paid medical and dental premiums; paid life insurance of $40,000; vision plan; education reimbursement plan; direct deposit plan; personal leave; sick leave; vacation; 13 holidays per year; 9/80 Alternate Work Schedule upon request; voluntary deferred compensation plan; and credit union service.

-Please click here to view a summary of benefits.
+Please click here to view a summary of our benefits.

 This classification is represented by International Association of Fire Fighters Local 1165.